command-tab/awesome-n64-development/README.md

 ### Tools and Disassemblers

+* [N64: Recompiled](https://github.com/mr-wiseguy/n64recomp) - Statically recompiles N64 binaries into C code that can be compiled into native executables for any platform
 * [N64LoaderWV](https://github.com/zeroKilo/N64LoaderWV) - Nintendo 64 ROM loader for the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) reverse engineering tool
 * [RI Probe](https://www.romhacking.net/homebrew/102/) - A ROM that dumps RDRAM values onscreen for debugging and exploring
 * [n64sym](https://github.com/shygoo/n64sym) - Scans a RAM dump for symbols from a given library or object file